 Cocoa

-I used natural cocoa (the kind you find at the grocery store) for YEARS so you can certainly use that here too.
-It would give the same flavor you’re probably used to eating in brownies.
+I used natural cocoa powder (the kind you find at the grocery store) for YEARS so you can certainly use that here too.
+It would give the same fudgy chocolate flavor you’re probably used to eating in brownies.

-However, we switched to raw cacao earlier this year and OH MY GOODNESS GRACIOUS – it is SO GOOD!
+However, we switched to raw cacao a while back and OH MY GOODNESS GRACIOUS – it is SO GOOD!

-Using cacao instead of cocoa makes every chocolate treat richer, darker, more indulgent.
+Using cacao instead of cocoa makes every chocolate treat richer, darker, and more indulgent.
 It’s like upgrading from milk chocolate to dark chocolate.
-In fact, I’d dare to say it’s the grown up, more sophisticated version of cocoa.
+In fact, I’d dare to say it’s the grown-up, more sophisticated version of cocoa.

 And it’s amazing!

-With that said, the flavor is more pronounced so those who are just switching over to a whole foods diet may find it a bit strong for their liking.
-If that’s the case, use the natural cocoa you have in the pantry.
+With that said, the flavor is more pronounced, so those who are just switching over to a whole foods diet may find it a bit strong for their liking.
+If that’s the case, use the unsweetened cocoa powder you have in the pantry.
+Dutch-process cocoa powder is also just a bit more rich without going all the way to cacao.

 Plus, raw cacao is pricier than natural cocoa (here is the cacao I use).
 That’s not a big factor for us now since we’ve been using my system for eating real food on a budget for several years now, but it might be a factor if you’re just starting out.
 And it should be a factor if you’re giving these out as gifts.